tariqmassaoudi/tariqmassaoudi.com/content/blog/jumia-price-comparator/index.md

 ---
-title: "How I Built A Price Comparator For Jumia"
+title: "How I Built A Price Tracker For Jumia"
 date: "2022-10-11T22:40:32.169Z"
-description: The wisdom of the crowds for machines
+description: An overview on how to build a price tracker and host it for free on AWS
-tag: Machine Learning
+tag: Data Engineering
 ---